alexisbourdais/ChloroBras/README.md

     --formatAsm             Default: ".fasta"

     Assembler
-    --assembler             Choose assembler to use ('all', ['getorganelle'], 'fastplast' or 'orgasm') 'Orgasm' and 'all' are only available for assembling workflow
+    --assembler             Choose assembler to use (['getorganelle'], 'fastplast', 'orgasm' or 'all') Phylogeny analysis is not available with 'orgasm' and 'all'.
     Quality control
     --qc                    To activate qc